Robinator9002/LearningApp/README.md

 ---

-Welcome to the Learning App project, a local-first educational platform designed for children in class levels 1–3.
+Welcome to the Learning App project, a local-first educational platform designed for children.
 This application provides a focused, distraction-free environment for practicing core skills in **Math, Reading, and Writing**.

 Built for simplicity and engagement, this tool empowers both learners to practice at their own pace and admins (parents or teachers) to easily create and manage educational content.